EFTEC/BladeOneHtml/README.md

 }
 ```

->  Note: It's better to add jQuery and date picker once
+>  Note: It's better to add the library of jQuery and date picker once in our code

 ## Version history

+* 1.8 2021/06/09
+   * @checkbox and @radio now works with variables.
+The element is checked only if the value is not null, empty or zero.
 * 1.7.1 2021/02/06
     * @item now marks the value "checked" or "selected" if the values is equals to the curent value of the parent object
     * Bootstrap 4 CDN now it uses the version 4.6